 Note: Please remember that the "Dynamic Content" element will not be available for the results pages and the opt-in gate of the "Survey" quiz types.

 This will automatically open up a lightbox that looks something like the following:

 Note: This lightbox will only display if you are using either a number quiz type or percentage quiz type.
 For category quiz types, this setting isn't necessary - the intervals will be automatically created for you.

-In the Dynamic Content Intervals lightbox you need to specify how many different "intervals" that you require.
+In the intervals lightbox, you need to specify how many different "intervals" that you require.
 So, to replicate the IQ test example given at the top of this article, I would set this to 2 and click the green button.

-A simply way of understanding this is: How many variations of the content would you like?
+A simple way of understanding this is: how many variations of the content would you like?